Strategies to Help Universities Minimise the Impact of Covid-19 on Higher Education Revenue Streams

 Automate your admissions process

-Investing in a solid student applications CRM that is hosted in the cloud, that is easy to use for both administrators and students alike can help your institution save time and money automating the admissions process.
+Investing in a solid student applications portal that is hosted in the cloud, that is easy to use for both administrators and students alike can help your institution save time and money automating the admissions process.
 PAC Apply’s fast, effective and easy-to-use interface can speed up and simplify the application process by improving prospect data capture, streamline enquiry management and provide seamless applicant support.
-Its restful API allows for seamless integration with all necessary third-party applications such as financial software, student information systems, your institutions website and more.

 There is no doubt that maintaining student engagement is of utmost importance right now.
 During these unprecedented times, it is important that third-level institutions remain committed to their values and mission to offer high quality education (no matter the platform) while focusing on the health and well-being of its staff and students.